When to Start a Sentence with a Conjunction

-You have probably been told at one point in your writing life some hard a fast rules about conjunctions.
+You have probably been told at one point in your writing life some hard and fast rules about grammar.
 One popular rule handed down through generations is: "Never start a sentence with "but."

 But good writing often breaks rules, and style and voice require rhythm.
 There's something about a formally constructed sentence that can suck the life out of prose.